-- 1. Vacancy: In the event of a vacancy of an elected member, the members of the CoC Board will elect a successor to hold the seat until the next regular election.
+- 1. Vacancy: In the event of a vacancy of an elected member, the members of the CoC Board will elect a successor to hold the seat for the remainder of the vacated seats term.
 In the event of a vacancy of the Chair, the Vice Chair will serve as Chair.
 In the event of a vacancy of the Vice Chair, the CoC Board shall elect an interim Vice-Chair to complete the term. - 2.
-Removal Members of the CoC Board may remove a CoC Board member who is absent for three (3) regularly scheduled Board meetings in a calendar year. - a.
+Employment Transition: In the event an elected member leaves their job, the seat follows the elected board member for the remainder of their term.
+Specific elected board seats (Homeless Service Provider, Licensed Health Care Organization, Homeless Advocacy Organization) will need to still qualify for the assigned designation (i.e. the person must still work in that field) and the transition will need to be approved by the CoC Board. - 3.
+Removal Members of the CoC Board may remove a CoC Board member who is absent (and does not send a proxy) for three (3) regularly scheduled Board meetings in a calendar year. - a.
 CoC Board members may also be removed by a 3/4 vote of the Board for cause including but not limited to: - i.
-Failure to perform Board member duties - ii.
-Failure to comply with this Charter and/or applicable policies - iii.
-Engaging in conduct that constitutes a conflict of interest Such seats will then be filled through the process described above under vacancies. - 3.
-Resignation: Any member of the CoC Board may resign at any time by giving written or verbal notice to the Chair or Continuum of Care Coordinator.
-Any such resignations will take effect at the time specified within the written notice or if the time is not specified, by the written or verbal acceptance by the CoC Board Chair. - 4.
-Board Training: Within 90 days of joining the CoC Board for the first time, a Board member is expected to complete the following training when made available by the CoC staff in a recorded medium.
+Failure to perform Board memberduties - ii.
+Failure to comply with this Charter and/or applicable policies

+- Engaging in conduct that constitutes a conflict of interest Such seats will then be filled through the process described above under vacancies.

+- 4. Resignation: Any member of the CoC Board may resign at any time by giving written or verbal notice to the Chair or Continuum of Care Coordinator.
+Any such resignations will take effect at the time specified within the written notice or if the time is not specified, by the written or verbal acceptance by the CoC Board Chair.

+- 5. Board Training: Within 90 days of joining the CoC Board for the first time, a Board memberis expected to complete the following training when made available by the CoC staff in a recorded medium.
 Those Board members who have completed training on topics through other means (such as serving on an elected body) are not expected to take training offered through the CoC.
-Topics include: - a.
-Brief history of the Sonoma County CoC - b.
-Roles and responsibilities of a CoC Board member - c.
-CoC Conflict of Interest Policy - d.
-Ethics - e.
-Brown Act - f.
-Rosenberg's Rules of Order - g.
-HUD objectives and requirements - h.
-Funding and fiscal responsibilities of the Board - i.
-Sexual Harassment prevention - j.
+Topics include:

+- a.
+Brief history of the Sonoma County CoC

+- b.
+Roles and responsibilities of a CoC Board member

+- c.
+CoC Conflict of Interest Policy

+- d.
+Ethics

+- e.
+Brown Act

+- f.
+Rosenberg's Rules of Order

+- g.
+HUD objectives and requirements

+- h.
+Funding and fiscal responsibilities of the Board

+- i.
+Sexual Harassment prevention

+- j.
 Current state of homelessness in Sonoma County